 As a resident Sydneysider who has visited many other iconic cities, I know how overwhelming it can be arriving in an unknown city for the first time.
-Although are many great travel sites out there that provide detailed information for tourists, I wanted to provide a more personalised guide to my own city – Sydney, Australia.
-So read on and discover some of the top places to visit in Sydney.
+Although are many great travel sites out there that provide detailed information for tourists who are visiting Australia, I wanted to provide a more personalised guide to my own city – Sydney.
+So read on and discover some of the best tourist hotspots to visit in Sydney.

-Sydney has been called home by the indigenous Aboriginal people, early British convicts and settlers.
-This harbourside city has been voted as one the World’s Best Cities to Live In, and as a city that has come of age it should be a destination of choice on a tourist‘s bucket list.
+Sydney has been called home by the indigenous Aboriginal people, early British convicts, and settlers.
+This harbourside city has been voted as one the World’s Best Cities To Live In, and as a city that has come of age, it should be a number one destination of choice on a tourist’s bucket list.

-It is one of the world’s best cities for many reasons; its harbour looks great day or night, it offers a tourist so many things to do and see, and of course, like many of Australia’s other cities, Sydney reflects the famous Aussie spirit of friendliness.
+It is one of the world’s best cities for many reasons; its harbour looks spectacular day or night.
+The city offers a tourist so many things to do and see, and of course, like many of Australia’s other cities, Sydney reflects the worldwide famous Aussie spirit of friendliness.

-Sydney is home to many well-known landmarks and tourist hot-spots.
-Iconic images such as the Harbour Bridge, the Sydney Opera House, and of course, the legendary Bondi Beach, will quickly come to mind.
-But besides these world famous urban structures and beach-side gems, here are some Top Tourist Tips for some hidden treasures and places and activities that are well worth discovering.
+Sydney is home to many iconic landmarks and tourist hot-spots such as the Harbour Bridge, the Sydney Opera House, the Botanical Gardens, and of course, the legendary Bondi Beach.
+But besides these world-famous urban structures and beach-side gems, here are some of the best tourist hotspots that are just waiting for you to explore them.

 Historic Barangaroo has been a site of spiritual and cultural significance for the Aboriginal people long before colonisation.
-It has also recently undergone an extreme face-lift as part of Sydney’s largest urban renewal projects and it is now proudly titled, Sydney’s new Harbour foreshore playground.
+It has also recently undergone an extreme face-lift as part of Sydney’s largest urban renewal projects and it is now proudly titled, Sydney’s new harbour playground for locals and tourists.
 It is located on the western harbour foreshore and is easily accessible from Circular Quay, Wynyard Station and Darling Harbour.
-Although its development continues to evolve with more additions planned for 2016 up until 2023, Barangaroo offers its visitors a wealth of cafes, bars, restaurants, parks and cultural experiences.
+Although its development continues to evolve with more additions planned up until 2023, Barangaroo offers its visitors a plethora of cafes, bars, restaurants, parks, and cultural experiences.

 You can picnic in the Barangaroo Reserve, a six-hectare headland that features a spectacular sandstone foreshore, and is home to 75,000 native shrubs and trees.
 You can walk or cycle or join a guided tour and learn about the history of Barangaroo and its rich indigenous heritage.
 Barangaroo also hosts a wide range of art and cultural events such as The Ephemeral City.

-Although most tourist have Bondi Beach on their list when visiting Sydney, I recommend some of the other beaches that are located on the North Shore.
+Although most tourists have Bondi Beach on their list when visiting Sydney, I recommend some of the other beaches that are located on the North Shore.
 My personal favourite is Dee Why Beach.
-It has a family friend beach for swimming, and a rock pool.
-Enjoy the magnificent views of the ocean from The Bicentennial Coastal Walkway, a cliff walk that takes you past Long Reef golf links and down to North Curl Curl Beach.
-You can choose to chill out and sample some of Dee Why’s finest dining at the many beach front cafes and restaurants like Stella Blu.
+It has a family-friendly beach for swimming and a rock pool.
+Enjoy the magnificent views of the ocean from The Bicentennial Coastal Walkway, a cliff walk that takes you past the Long Reef golf links and down to North Curl Curl Beach.
+You can choose to chill out and sample some of Dee Why’s finest dining at the many beachfront cafes and restaurants like Stella Blu.